Skip to content

 Example

 Suppose Fred has a very successful technology business that he wants to sell, and he has an interested buyer.
 Fred and the buyer have negotiated a sale agreement.
-However, due to the technical nature of Fred’s business, many complicated and time-consuming processes must be carried out to transfer the business and its assets properly.
+However, due to the technical nature of Fred’s business, many complex and time-consuming processes must be carried out to properly transfer the business and its assets.

 Both Fred and the buyer want certainty that the business transfer will finalise before they start transferring the assets.
 So Fred and the buyer agree to execute the sale agreement, and the buyer pays the purchase price to an escrow agent, such as their lawyer, to be held on their behalf until completion occurs.